 thiet ke web chuan seo

-Guest reviews – the good, the bad and the ugly – are a fundamental component of the Airbnb rating system.
-When they’re ugly, they can have a detrimental impact on your listing, scaring off prospective customers and seriously damaging your reputation.
-If you’ve received a negative review or two, don’t sweat it.
-Here are a few tricks to help you overcome and make the most of negative reviews and keep you on track to becoming a Superhost.
+Guest reviews – the good, the bad, and the ugly – are a fundamental component of the Airbnb rating system.
+When they’re ugly, they can have a detrimental impact on your listing, scaring off prospective guests and seriously damaging your reputation.
+But, if you’ve received a negative review or two, don’t sweat it.
+Here’s are a few tips about how to respond to a bad Airbnb review so you can overcome it and get back on track to becoming a Superhost.

 When that dreadful review does plant itself permanently on your listing, take the time to leave a public response.
 While it might be tempting to post a negative reply or attempt to set the record straight, take a deep breath and turn the situation around.
 If needed, don’t reply straight away; take time out and think about your response.
 You have 14 days to carefully craft a response.